alusch/timeline-generator/README.md

 # Timeline-Generator

-Create visual timelines for post-incident investigations and other purposes.
+Create visual timelines for family history and other purposes.

 ## Purpose